 Except as otherwise provided in this section, the amount of any tax imposed by this title shall be assessed within 3 years after the return was filed (whether or not such return was filed on or after the date prescribed) or, if the tax is payable by stamp, at any time after such tax became due and before the expiration of 3 years after the date on which any part of such tax was paid, and no proceeding in court without assessment for the collection of such tax shall be begun after the expiration of such period.
 For purposes of this chapter, the term “return” means the return required to be filed by the taxpayer (and does not include a return of any person from whom the taxpayer has received an item of income, gain, loss, deduction, or credit).(

 Section 6501 contains other exceptions to this rule, for example, allowing more time where there is a substantial understatement (6 years) or an indefinite period where there is fraud on the return.
-The rule that an amended return does not change the limitations period has been well-established through a number of court cases, mainly based on the phrase in the statute “the return.”
+The rule that an amended return does not change the IRS’s statute of limitations period has been well-established through a number of court cases, mainly based on the phrase in the statute “the return.”